 Motorway guide you through creating a top-notch profile of your vehicle, set a reserve price, and find the dealer who’ll pay you the best price.
-No haggling.
 No hassle and no time-wasters.

 You can have your car sold in just a few simple steps:

 Enter your car’s reg and mileage and get an instant valuation based on the latest sales data.
 Easily create a car profile with photos right from your phone.
 Your car can be up for sale the very next day.

 Motorway alerts their network of 5,000+ verified, reputable car dealers about your vehicle, and invites them to make their best offer in a daily online sale.

 The best offer from the sale will be sent to you for your approval.
 Once accepted, the dealer, or their driver, will come to your home or workplace to inspect and collect the vehicle at a date and time that’s convenient to you.

 You’re paid by secure bank transfer on the day of collection, with the money usually received into your account in 24 hours.

 For a swift and stress-free handover and to complete the transfer of ownership, you’ll need the following to hand on the day your car’s collected: